How do I know what type of acne I have?

 1. Juvenile acne

-Juvenile acne is a common form of acne that appears mainly in adolescents during puberty.
-This period of life is marked by significant hormonal fluctuations , which stimulate the skin's sebaceous glands , leading to excessive production of sebum.
-This sebum, or natural skin oil, can clog pores and cause various types of skin lesions characteristic of acne.
+Juvenile acne is a common form of acne that mainly appears in teenagers during puberty.
+This period of life is marked by major hormonal fluctuations, which stimulate the skin's sebaceous glands, leading to excessive sebum production.
+This sebum, the skin's natural oil, can clog pores and cause various types of skin lesions characteristic of acne.

 Typical signs of juvenile acne include:

-• Blackheads , or open comedones , form when pores clogged with sebum and dead cells open to the air, becoming oxidized and turning black.
+• Blackheads, or open comedones, form when pores clogged with sebum and dead skin cells open to the air, oxidizing and turning black.

-• Whiteheads , or closed comedones, occur when pores remain closed, trapping oil and dead cells beneath the skin's surface, forming small white or yellowish bumps.
+• Whiteheads, or closed comedones, occur when pores remain closed, trapping sebum and dead cells beneath the skin's surface, forming small white or yellowish bumps.

-• Papules are small, red, inflamed bumps without pus, often tender to the touch.
+• Papules are small, red, inflamed bumps without pus, often sensitive to the touch.

-• Pustules , on the other hand, are red bumps with a white or yellow top filled with pus, usually caused by a bacterial infection.
+• Pustules, on the other hand, are red pimples with a white or yellow pus-filled top, usually caused by a bacterial infection.

 In more severe cases, juvenile acne can lead to the formation of nodules and cysts.
-Nodules are firm, painful lumps that develop under the skin, while cysts are deep, pus-filled lesions, both of which can leave scars.
+Nodules are solid, painful masses that develop under the skin, while cysts are deep, pus-filled lesions, both of which can leave scars.

-The main causes of teenage acne are hormonal fluctuations during puberty, which increase androgen levels and stimulate the sebaceous glands.
-This excess sebum can clog pores, creating an environment conducive to the proliferation of Propionibacterium acnes, a bacteria that colonizes hair follicles and contributes to inflammation and pimples.
-Additionally, the buildup of dead skin cells can also block pores, making acne worse.
+The main causes of juvenile acne are hormonal fluctuations during puberty, which increase androgen levels and stimulate the sebaceous glands.
+This excess sebum can clog pores, creating a favorable environment for the proliferation of Propionibacterium acnes, a bacterium that colonizes hair follicles and contributes to inflammation and pimple formation.
+What's more, the accumulation of dead skin cells can also block pores, aggravating acne.

-Genetic factors may also play a role in the development of teenage acne, with a family predisposition making some adolescents more likely to suffer from the condition.
+Genetic factors may also play a role in the development of juvenile acne, with a familial predisposition making some teenagers more susceptible to the condition.

-To treat and prevent acne, it is important to practice good skin hygiene.
-This includes cleansing your face twice daily with a gentle, non-comedogenic cleanser to remove excess oil and impurities.
-Topical treatments containing benzoyl peroxide, salicylic acid , or retinoids can help reduce blackheads and inflammation.
+To treat and prevent juvenile acne, it's important to adopt good skin hygiene.
+This includes cleansing the face twice a day with a mild, non-comedogenic cleanser to remove excess sebum and impurities.
+Topical treatments containing benzoyl peroxide,salicylic acid or retinoids can help reduce comedones and inflammation.

-It is also crucial to avoid comedogenic cosmetics, which can clog pores.
-Choosing skin care and makeup products that are labeled "non-comedogenic" is a good practice.
-It is recommended not to pick or pop pimples, as this can worsen inflammation and cause scarring.
+It's also crucial to avoid comedogenic cosmetics, which can clog pores.
+Choosing skincare and make-up products labeled "non-comedogenic" is a good practice.
+It is recommended not to touch or pierce pimples, as this can aggravate inflammation and cause scarring.

-Teenage acne is a common but often temporary condition that can be effectively managed with a proper skincare routine and tailored treatments.
-The goal is to maintain clear, healthy skin during this time of hormonal transitions and development.
+Juvenile acne is a common but often temporary condition, which can be effectively managed with the right skincare routine and treatments.
+The aim is to maintain clear, healthy skin during this period of hormonal transitions and development.

-Adult female acne is a persistent skin condition that affects many women well beyond their teenage years, often in their 20s and 40s, or even later.
-Unlike juvenile acne, which is primarily related to the hormonal fluctuations of puberty, adult female acne is influenced by a variety of factors, including hormonal imbalances, stress, genetics, and the use of certain cosmetic products.
+Adult female acne is a persistent skin condition that affects many women well into their teens, often between the ages of 20 and 40, or even later.
+Unlike juvenile acne, which is primarily linked to the hormonal fluctuations of puberty, adult female acne is influenced by a variety of factors, including hormonal imbalances, stress, genetics and the use of certain cosmetic products.

-Adult female acne often presents differently than juvenile acne.
-The main features include red , inflamed pimples, cysts , nodules , and blackheads and whiteheads .
-Inflammatory papules and pustules are common and appear primarily on the lower face, especially around the jaw, chin, and neck.
+Adult female acne often manifests itself differently from juvenile acne.
+The main features include red, inflamed pimples, cysts and nodules, as well as blackheads and whiteheads.
+Inflammatory papules and pustules are common, appearing mainly on the lower face, especially around the jawline, chin and neck.

-These lesions can be deeper and more painful than those of juvenile acne, often in the form of cysts and nodules, which can leave scars if not treated properly.
+These lesions can be deeper and more painful than those of juvenile acne, often taking the form of cysts and nodules, which can leave scars if not properly treated.

-In comparison, juvenile acne is often marked by the presence of open comedones (blackheads) and closed comedones (whiteheads) over the entire face, and sometimes on the back and chest.
-Papules and pustules are also present, but they are generally less deep and less likely to leave permanent scars.
+In comparison, juvenile acne is often marked by the presence of open (blackheads) and closed (whiteheads) comedones all over the face, and sometimes on the back and chest.
+Papules and pustules are also present, but are generally shallower and less likely to leave permanent scars.

-The causes of adult female acne also differ from those of juvenile acne.
-Hormonal fluctuations play a crucial role in both types of acne, but in adult women, they are often linked to the menstrual cycle, pregnancy, menopause, or conditions such as polycystic ovary syndrome (PCOS).
-These hormonal fluctuations can stimulate the sebaceous glands to produce excess oil, which clogs the pores and leads to the formation of acne lesions.
+The causes of acne in adult women also differ from those of juvenile acne.
+Hormonal fluctuations play a crucial role in both types of acne, but in adult women they are often linked to the menstrual cycle, pregnancy, menopause or conditions such as polycystic ovary syndrome (PCOS).
+These hormonal variations can stimulate the sebaceous glands to produce excess sebum, which clogs pores and leads to the formation of acne lesions.

-Stress is another aggravating factor for acne in adult women.
-Stress can cause an increase in the production of cortisol, a hormone that can in turn stimulate sebum production and worsen acne.
-Additionally, the use of comedogenic cosmetics, which clog pores, can also contribute to acne in adult women.
+Stress is another factor aggravating acne in adult women.
+Stress can cause an increase in the production of cortisol, a hormone which in turn can stimulate sebum production and worsen acne.
+In addition, the use of comedogenic cosmetic products, which clog pores, can also contribute to acne in adult women.

 Treatment and prevention

-To treat adult female acne, it is essential to adopt a proper skincare routine.
-This includes cleansing your face twice daily with a gentle, non-comedogenic cleanser to remove excess oil and impurities.
-Topical treatments containing benzoyl peroxide, salicylic acid, or retinoids can help reduce blackheads and inflammation.
+To treat acne in adult women, it's essential to adopt a proper skincare routine.
+This includes cleansing the face twice a day with a mild, non-comedogenic cleanser to remove excess sebum and impurities.
+Topical treatments containing benzoyl peroxide, salicylic acid or retinoids can help reduce comedones and inflammation.

-Hormonal treatments, such as oral contraceptives or antiandrogens, can be effective in regulating the hormonal fluctuations that cause acne.
-It's also important to choose skin care and makeup products that are labeled "noncomedogenic" to avoid clogging pores.
-Avoiding picking or popping pimples is crucial to prevent further inflammation and scarring.
+Hormonal treatments, such as oral contraceptives or anti-androgens, can be effective in regulating the hormonal fluctuations responsible for acne.
+It's also important to choose skincare and make-up products labeled "non-comedogenic" to avoid clogging pores.
+Avoiding touching or popping pimples is crucial to prevent worsening inflammation and scarring.

-In summary, although adult female acne and juvenile acne share common characteristics, they differ in their primary causes, manifestations, and appropriate treatments.
-Understanding these differences is crucial to choosing the best approach to manage and treat each type of acne.
+In short, although adult and juvenile acne share common characteristics, they differ in their main causes, manifestations and appropriate treatments.
+Understanding these differences is crucial to choosing the best approach to managing and treating each type of acne.

 3. Cystic acne

-Cystic acne is a severe form of acne characterized by painful, deep cysts.
+Cystic acne is a severe form of acne characterized by deep, painful cysts.
 This acne is often caused by severe inflammation of the hair follicles and can leave permanent scars.

-These cysts can persist for weeks or months and are often accompanied by nodules, which are firm, painful masses.
-Commonly affected areas include the face, neck, chest, back, and shoulders.
+These cysts can persist for weeks or months and are often accompanied by nodules, solid, painful masses.
+Areas most affected include the face, neck, chest, back and shoulders.

-Cystic acne is primarily caused by a combination of hormonal, genetic, and environmental factors.
-Hormonal fluctuations, particularly high androgen levels, can stimulate the sebaceous glands to produce excess sebum.
-This sebum, combined with dead skin cells, clogs pores and creates an environment for bacteria such as Propionibacterium acnes (Cutibacterium acnes) to thrive, causing severe inflammation.
+Cystic acne is mainly caused by a combination of hormonal, genetic and environmental factors.
+Hormonal fluctuations, particularly high levels of androgens, can stimulate the sebaceous glands to produce excess sebum.
+This sebum, combined with dead skin cells, clogs pores and creates an environment conducive to the proliferation of bacteria such as Propionibacterium acnes (Cutibacterium acnes), causing severe inflammation.

 Genetic factors also play a significant role in the development of cystic acne.
-If a parent has suffered from this severe form of acne, it is more likely that their children will suffer from it as well.
-Additionally, stress, poor diet, and certain cosmetics or medications can aggravate cystic acne.
+If a parent has suffered from this severe form of acne, it's more likely that their children will too.
+In addition, stress, poor diet and certain cosmetic products or medications can aggravate cystic acne.

 4. Acne fulminans